Medically reviewed by Drugs.com. Last updated on Jan 15, 2021.

 - If you are allergic to metoclopramide oral solution; any part of metoclopramide oral solution; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

-- If you have ever had trouble controlling body movements or other muscle problems when taking this medicine.
+- If you have ever had trouble controlling body movements or other muscle problems when taking metoclopramide oral solution.